QSFT/Doradus/README.md

 either the Thrift API or CQL.

 #Storage Services
-A Doradus database cluster can host multiple tenants, called *applications*.
+A Doradus database cluster can host multiple schemas, called *applications*.
 Each application chooses a *storage service* to manage its data.
 Doradus offers two storage services, which offer different storage and performance features to benefit different types of applications.